Murder of Melanie Hall: Disappearance

 The old St Michael's Church Hall.
 On the night Melanie Hall went missing, she was seen by witnesses arguing with an unidentified man in the doorway of this building, who is believed to have been her abductor.

-Hall had arranged to stay with her boyfriend Philip Karlbaum on 8 June and her mother dropped her off at his home.
-On the night of 8 June 1996, Hall went to Cadillacs nightclub in Bath with Karlbaum and another couple.
+Hall had arranged to stay with her boyfriend Philip Karlbaum on 8 June, and her mother dropped her off at his home.
+On the night of 8 June 1996, Hall went to Cadillacs nightclub in Walcot Street, Bath with Karlbaum and another couple.
 Hall was reported as having had an argument with Karlbaum, and he left the club "upset" after he allegedly saw her dancing with another man.
 Hall was last seen sitting on a stool in the club at around 1:10 am on 9 June 1996.
 She was reported missing on 11 June 1996 by her parents after she failed to turn up for work.

 Karlbaum described his devastation at her disappearance on 17 June 1996.
 Avon and Somerset police launched several searches of the River Avon after her disappearance and interviewed thousands of clubbers and taxi drivers.
-A £10,000 reward was offered for information, and the BBC show Crimewatch and Crimestoppers both made appeals to the public for information, as did Hall's sister Dominique, but no trace of Hall was found.
-The Crimewatch appeal broadcast on 5 November 1996 included details of unconfirmed sightings of Hall around the time she disappeared: one witness saw a woman who resembled Hall in Cadillacs nightclub, talking to a man and saw them leave together; at approximately 2 am on 9 June, two women had left Domino's Pizza on Walcot Street and were heading towards the nightclub, when they witnessed a woman who looked like Hall arguing with a man outside the church hall; around the same time, further along Walcot Street, another witness saw a man coaxing a woman, who may have been Hall, into the Podium car park.
+A £10,000 reward was offered for information, and the BBC programmes Crimewatch and Crimestoppers made appeals to the public for information, as did Hall's sister Dominique, but no trace of Hall was found.
+The Crimewatch appeal broadcast on 5 November 1996 included details of unconfirmed sightings of Hall around the time she disappeared: one witness saw a woman who resembled Hall in Cadillacs nightclub, talking to a man, and saw them leave together; at approximately 2 am on 9 June, two women had left Domino's Pizza on Walcot Street and were heading towards the nightclub, when they witnessed a woman who looked like Hall arguing with a man outside the church hall; around the same time, further along Walcot Street, another witness saw a man coaxing a woman, who may have been Hall, into the Podium car park.

 Hall was declared legally dead on 17 November 2004.